Dr. Jonathan Oheb provides solutions for when the pain of pronator teres syndrome strikes.

 If you clicked on this article, you likely know just what pronator teres syndrome is.
 So what should you do when it becomes painful?

-Several Options for Relief of Pronator Teres Pain
+There Are Several Options for Relief from Pronator Teres Pain

 There are several options, according to Jonathan Oheb, MD, North Valley Orthopedic Institute, Chief of Orthopedic Hand and Upper Extremity Surgery.

 “Resting the forearm muscles, splinting to prevent forearm prono-supination, and nonsteroidal anti-inflammatories are the mainstay of conservative treatment for pronator teres syndrome,” says Dr. Oheb.